-Huntley Meadows Park: A Scenic Wetlands Hike in Alexandria, Virginia
+Huntley Meadows Park: A Scenic Wetlands Walk in Alexandria, Virginia

-Cobbling these three trails together creates a relaxing 1.8-mile loop hike.
-The easy, flat trails are a favorite with families, as well as wildlife photographers.
+Together, these three Huntley Meadows trails create a loop hike that is 1.8 miles long.
+The easy trails are a favorite with families and wildlife photographers.

 As you walk, you’ll see the Huntley Meadows Park trail map alongside the trail in several places.
 Scan the QR code to open up a mobile version of the map.